If you've seen the rock documentary Rattle and Hum (1988), you'll a remember a brief but resonant scene.

 The brief, 38-second excerpt of "Freedom" that made its way into Rattle and Hum showed up on every copy--cassette, CD, video, DVD--of the film and accompanying album: more than 20 million to date.
 And it made us famous in a small way, early in our duo career.
 The funny thing was, it didn't begin to convey the power and majesty of the song.
 It was just a tasting portion.

 When Sterling and I went into the studio for the first time in 1990, we decided to record a full-length version.
 We did two takes.
 Neither of them was released on our first album, Harlem Blues (1991), but the second take was included on Mother Mojo (1993).
 That version has been in circulation for a quite a while.

 Recently I pulled the master tapes from 1990 out of my closet and, with the help of a local studio found the first take.
 It's exceptionally nice--superior in every respect to the second take.

 Now, at last, that first version of "Freedom For My People" is available as a single.
-You can purchase it at iTunes, Amazon, and CD Baby.
+You can purchase it at iTunes and Amazon.

 If you cover or reference the song, here's full crediting information as listed at BMI.
 (Although it's not listed, Sterling Magee has 100% of the songwriting; we split the composer-side 50/50%.)